 Curriculum for Excellence (CfE) Management Board Meetings

-The NASUWT has represented members’ interests in two key meetings of the Curriculum for Excellence Management Board, in March and June 2015.
-The meeting in June 2015 also involved the Organisation for Economic Co-operation and Development (the OECD).
-During both meetings, the NASUWT robustly represented the interests of classroom teachers and is the only union which has deployed a classroom teacher in these crucial meetings.
+The NASUWT has represented members’ interests in meetings of the Curriculum for Excellence Management Board.
+During these meetings, the NASUWT robustly represented the interests of classroom teachers and is the only union which deployed a classroom teacher in these crucial meetings.

-The NASUWT will continue to press key points, and argue for the interests of Scottish teachers, in the forthcoming reconvened National Qualifications Reflections Group.
+The NASUWT will continue to press key points, and argue for the interests of Scottish teachers.

 Assessment, use of performance data and target setting

 The NASUWT has produced detailed advice and guidance for teachers on the use of pupil performance data in schools and the setting of targets for teachers.

 Following discussions with the Welsh Government over the administration and the marking of the literacy and numeracy tests that will be undertaken by learners from year two through to year nine in May, the NASUWT offers the following points of clarification to school representatives and members.